 Must have a vision and/or hearing impairment and/or recognized neurodiversity

-Neurodiversity can include but is not limited to; Dyslexia, Autistic Spectrum Disorders, ADHD, Dyscalculia, Dyspraxia and Dysgraphia
+Neurodiversity can include but is not limited to; Dyslexia, Autistic Spectrum Disorders, ADHD, Dyscalculia, Dyspraxia and Dysgraphia.

 Exclusion criteria:

 Students who are unable to attend a face-to-face interview either in person or via zoom/teams.